Green-Software-Foundation/if-plugins/src/lib/e-mem/README.md

 ## Parameters

-### Plugin config
+### Plugin global config

-Not Needed
+- `energy-per-gb`: a coefficient for energy in kWh per GB.
+If not provided, defaults to 0.38. (optional)

 ### Inputs

 - `memory/utilization`: percentage of the total available memory being used in the input period
 - `memory/capacity`: the total amount of memory available, in GB

-optional:

-- `energy-per-gb`: a coefficient for energy in kWh per GB.
-If not provided, defaults to 0.38.

 ## Returns